Springfield Central High School

-Springfield Central High School (SCHS) is a public high school located in Springfield, Massachusetts, United States.
+Springfield Central High School is a public high school located in Springfield, Massachusetts, United States.
 The high school is for students in grades 9–12.
 With an enrollment of more than 2,000 students, Springfield Central High School describes itself as the largest high school in western Massachusetts.

 History

 Springfield Central High School opened in 1986.
 In 1986 two existing High schools merged campuses- Classical High and Technical High becoming the current campus of Springfield Central High School opened on September 3, 1986.

 In 2008, the Springfield Public Schools created a mandatory district-wide uniform policy.

 In 2010, Springfield Central retired jersey number 3 previously worn by basketball player Travis Best, who was a Parade magazine All-American and later played professionally in the NBA and internationally from 1995 to 2009.

 Arts

 Springfield Central partners with Shakespeare & Company (Massachusetts) every year, participating in the annual Fall Festival of Shakespeare, which brings more than 500 high school students together each year for a nine-week, collaborative, non-competitive, celebratory exploration and production of multiple Shakespeare plays.